dapr/docs/howto/run-with-docker/README.md

 CMD ["run", "--app-id", "nodeapp", "--app-port", "3000", "node", "app.js"]
 ```

-Remember that if dapr needs to communicate with other components i.e. Redis, these also need to
+Remember that if Dapr needs to communicate with other components i.e. Redis, these also need to
 be made accessible to it.

-### With Docker Networks
+### Run Dapr in a Docker container on a Docker network
-If you have multiple instances of dapr running in docker containers and want them to be able to
+If you have multiple instances of Dapr running in Docker containers and want them to be able to
-communicate with each other i.e. for service invocation, then you'll need to create a docker network
+communicate with each other i.e. for service invocation, then you'll need to create a sahred Docker network
-and make sure those dapr containers are attached to it.
+and make sure those Dapr containers are attached to it.

-You can create a simple docker network using
+You can create a simple Docker network using
 ```
 docker network create my-dapr-network
 ```
-When running your docker containers, you can attach them to the network using
+When running your Docker containers, you can attach them to the network using
 ```
 docker run --net=my-dapr-network ...
 ```
-Each container will receive a unique IP on that network and be able to communicate with each other.
+Each container will receive a unique IP on that network and be able to communicate with other containers on that network.

-### With Docker-Compose
+### Run Dapr in a Docker container using Docker-Compose
 [Docker Compose](https://docs.docker.com/compose/) can be used to define multi-container application
 configurations.
-If you wish to run multiple apps with dapr sidecars locally without Kubernetes then we recommend you
+If you wish to run multiple apps with Dapr sidecars locally without Kubernetes then we recommend you
-express it as a docker compose definition (`docker-compose.yml`).
+express it as a Docker Compose definition (`docker-compose.yml`).

-A wider discussion on the syntax and tooling of docker compose is outside the scope of this article,
+A wider discussion on the syntax and tooling of Docker Compose is outside the scope of this article,
-however, I recommend you refer to the [offical docker documentation](https://docs.docker.com/compose/)
+however, I recommend you refer to the [offical Docker documentation](https://docs.docker.com/compose/)
-if you need a better understanding.
+if you need more details.

-In order to run your applications using dapr and docker compose you'll need to express the sidecar
+In order to run your applications using Dapr and Docker Compose you'll need to express the sidecar
 pattern in your `docker-compose.yml`.

 An example of how you can achieve this is documented below.